310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/living_sunshine.md

 Ughh, I wanna prostrate and apologize to you, but I can’t!
 I’m still on top of the ladder!

-… Huh?
+…Huh?
 You’re going to be okay?
 You sure~?

 Don’t push yourself so hard… You don’t have to hold it in.
 If there’s something you wanna say, go ahead and say it.
 I’m kinda dense, so… I’ll only get it if you tell me.